 Meeting With a Group Gives You Support

 R1:99 offers psychotherapy groups throughout the year for survivors of sexual trauma.
-Groups are closed, have 90 minute sessions, and usually run for 8-12 weeks.
-To achieve full benefit, you will need to prepare homework assignments and participate in group discussions.
-This format offers you an opportunity to understand the cause of your pain, to learn to grieve and take responsibility for your healing, emotions, and behavior.
+Groups are limited to people originally approved for the sessions (meaning no one is added after the group begins), have 90 minute sessions, and usually run for 8-12 weeks.
+To achieve full benefit, you will need to prepare minimal homework assignments and participate in group discussions.
+This format offers survivors an opportunity to understand the cause of their pain, to learn to grieve and take responsibility for their healing, emotions, and behavior.

 Sometimes Doing Something Helps More Than Talk